 Mandena, Manantenina, and Ambohimanarina Villages

 “The United States have the Statue of Liberty, France has the Eiffel tower….
-For us in Madagascar it is our biodiversity …” These words were written by Professor Jonah Ratsimbazafy, one of a group of scientists urging Madagascar’s government to act swiftly to stop the country’s calamitous loss of habitat.
-An astounding 89% of Madagascar’s […]
+For us in Madagascar it is our biodiversity …” These words were written by Professor Jonah Ratsimbazafy, […]

 Steward of Madagascar’s rainforest continues to protect an oasis for wildlife

 The Seacology Prize is awarded just once a year, but the dedicated work of its recipients rarely stops.
-Years or even decades after being honored, many Seacology Prize recipients–every one an inspiring environmental activist–are still working to defend fragile island habitats and stand up for indigenous communities.
-Case in point: Rabary Désiré of Madagascar, who […]
+Years or even decades after being honored, many Seacology Prize recipients–every one […]

 Why Islands?